Online Exclusive

 I returned to my home on Jing Street and saw again the scene of the “Island” coffee shop.
 It was crowded as usual.
 But the customers quickly sat down in orderly fashion.
 My home had now become an annex to a giant birds’ nest.

-Now living in Xishuangbanna in Yunnan Province, Can Xue has been at the forefront of experimental writing in China since 1983.
-Can Xue was short-listed for the prestigious Neustadt International Prize for Literature for 2016 and received the 2015 Best Translated Book Award for The Last Lover (Yale University Press); her Love in the New Millennium (Yale University Press, 2018) was longlisted for the 2019 Man Booker International Prize.
-Her most recent two books to appear in English translation are I Live in the Slums (Yale UP) and Purple Perilla (Common Era Books).
-Yale will publish her novel The Barefoot Doctor in 2022.
+Can Xue has been at the forefront of experimental writing in China since 1983.
+She was short-listed for the prestigious Neustadt International Prize for Literature for 2016 and received the 2015 Best Translated Book Award for The Last Lover and her Love in the New Millennium (both Yale) was long-listed for the 2019 Man Booker International Prize.
+Her most recent books to appear in English translation are I Live in the Slums, The Barefoot Doctor (both Yale), and Purple Perilla (Common Era).

 Karen Gernant is professor emerita of Chinese history, Southern Oregon University.
 In addition to translating many of Can Xue’s works, she and Chen Zeping have translated fiction by Alai, Zhang Kangkang, Yan Lianke, Yi Zhou, Zhu Wenying, and several others.